Trusts & Estates Disputes

 Our Trusts & Estates Disputes team specialises in contentious trust and estate litigation arising in the UK and overseas.
 Led by Andrew Child, our Global Head of Trusts and Estates Disputes, this is a highly technical area of the law and we provide the very best in specialist advice and representation.

-Andrew is a barrister (formerly at Wilberforce Chambers and 3 Stone Buildings) who has been in practice for 25 years and has been involved with many of the major trusts and estates cases here and around the globe.
+Andrew Child is a barrister (formerly at Wilberforce Chambers and 3 Stone Buildings) who has been in practice for 25 years and has been involved with many of the major trusts and estates cases here and around the globe.
 He has a wealth of experience of not only the Courts of England and Wales, where he was Counsel in many important reported cases, but many of the major offshore law centres also, having been involved in numerous substantial and important cases spanning Bermuda, the Cayman Islands, the BVI, the Channel Islands, the USA and Hong Kong.

 With our BVI office in Road Town, Tortola and our international reach we are able to provide a one stop shop for those seeking English and BVI law advice from the firm’s solicitors and barristers.

 Trusts and estates disputes are not just legally complex but also often sensitive, given that opposing parties can be in the same family, and proceedings can take place against the backdrop of a death or a divorce or other high impact family event.
-Andrew’s wealth of experience helps clients navigate this difficult terrain and secure for them the best possible outcomes.

 Trusts can arise in many differing forms whether they arise by way of a formal settlement or by operation of law.
 Fiduciary duties subsist and trustees and fiduciaries face exacting duties to act properly within the terms of the trust.